Obtaining interpretable parameters from reparameterizing longitudinal models: transformation matrices between growth factors in two parameter spaces: Method

 \subsection{Model Specification}

-In this section, we briefly describe a bilinear growth model with an unknown random knot and time-invariant covariates used to analyze nonlinear change patterns, estimate the knot with its variability, and predict individual differences in trajectories.
-The linear-linear piecewise latent growth model, which is an extension of LGC, specifies a separate linear function for each of the two stages of the developmental process for each individual, shown in Figure \ref{fig:knot}.
-In the framework of individual measurement occasions, the measure for the $i^{th}$ individual at the $j^{th}$ time point is
+This section briefly describes a linear-linear growth curve model with an unknown random knot and time-invariant covariates used to analyze nonlinear change patterns, estimate the knot with its variability, and predict individual differences in trajectories.
+As shown in Figure \ref{fig:knot}, the linear-linear piecewise latent growth model, which is an extension of LGC, specifies a separate linear function for each of the two stages of the developmental process for each individual.
+We can express the measure for the $i^{th}$ individual at the $j^{th}$ time point in the framework of individual measurement occasions as

-where $y_{ij}$ and $t_{ij}$ are the measurement and measurement occasion of the $i^{th}$ individual at time $j$.
+where $y_{ij}$ and $t_{ij}$ are the measurement and measurement time of the $i^{th}$ individual at time $j$.
 In Equation (\ref{eq:linear-linear}), $\eta_{0i}$, $\eta_{1i}$, $\eta_{2i}$ and $\gamma_{i}$ are individual-level intercept, first slope, second slope and knot, which are usually called `growth factors' and all together determine the functional form of the growth curve of $\boldsymbol{y}_{i}$.

 \figurehere{1}

 Note that we cannot fit the linear-linear piecewise change pattern specified in Equation (\ref{eq:linear-linear}) in the LGC framework for two reasons.
 First, the outcome variable $y_{ij}$ does not have the same model expression pre- and post- knot.
 Second, the model in Equation (\ref{eq:linear-linear}) specifies a nonlinear relationship between the $y_{ij}$ and the growth factor (or random coefficient in the mixed-effects model framework) $\gamma_{i}$ and then cannot be estimated in the structural equation modeling (SEM) framework directly \citep{Grimm2016growth2}.
 Following \citet{Tishler1981nonlinear, Seber2003nonlinear, Grimm2016growth, Liu2019knot}, the expression of repeated outcome in Equation (\ref{eq:linear-linear}) before and after the knot can be unified by reparameterization (see Appendix \ref{Supp:1A} for details of reparameterization).
 We then write the repeated outcome as a linear combination of all four growth factors by the Taylor series expansion \citep{Browne1991Taylor, Grimm2016growth, Liu2019knot} (see Appendix \ref{Supp:1B} for details of Taylor series expansion).
 Accordingly, the model specified in Equation (\ref{eq:linear-linear}) can be written as a standard LGC model with reparameterized growth factors